mwitman/FabricAgentTool/agent_management/README.md

 ## What It Does

-- Lists Fabric semantic models the signed-in user can access.
+- Lists Fabric data sources the signed-in user can access across all visible Fabric workspaces.
 - Creates either a standalone semantic model agent or an orchestrator with semantic-model subagents.
 - Uses a Foundry model to generate orchestrator, subagent, and standalone prompts.
 - Provides a built-in Dev UI to test agent behavior before deployment.
 - Deploys projects to Foundry Hosted Agents using a reusable hosted-agent runtime image.
 - Stores agent projects in Azure Cosmos DB.

+Supported data-source types include semantic models, GraphQL APIs, SQL endpoints/warehouses, Fabric Data Agents, and Fabric MCP sources.
+Semantic models have first-class cached metadata support.
+SQL endpoint query execution is supported through Fabric MCP, but SQL endpoint schema enumeration is not yet cached or enforced as a first-class metadata flow.

 ## Azure Cosmos DB